-In passing this Wilderness, which I confess was at the first very frightful to me, we saw two or three times little Parties of the Tartars, but they seemed to be upon their own Affairs, and to have no Design upon us; and so like the Man who met the Devil, if they had nothing to say to us, we had nothing to say to them; we let them go.

-Once however, a Party of them came so near, as to stand and gaze at us; whether it was to consider what they should do, whether attack us, or not attack us, that we knew not; but when we were passed at some distance by them, we made a Rear-Guard of forty men, and stood ready for them, letting the Caravan pass half a Mile, or thereabouts, before us; but after a while they marched off, only we found they saluted us with five Arrows at their Parting; one of which wounded a Horse so, that it disabled him; and we left him the next Day, poor Creature, in great need of a good Farrier; we suppose they might shoot more Arrows, which might fall short of us, but we saw no more Arrows or Tartars that time.
+In passing this wilderness, which was at first very frightful to me, we saw, two or three times, little parties of the Tartars, but they seemed to be upon their own affairs, and to have no design upon us; and so, like the man who met the devil, if they had nothing to say to us, we had nothing to say to them: we let them go.
+Once, however, a party of them came so near as to stand and gaze at us: whether it was to consider if they should attack us or not, we knew not; but when we had passed at some distance by them, we made a rear guard of forty men, and stood ready for them, letting the caravan pass half a mile or thereabouts before us, but after a while they marched off; only we found they saluted us with five arrows at their parting, which wounded a horse so that it disabled him, and we left him the next day, poor creature, in great need of a good farrier : they might shoot more arrows, which might fall short of us; but we saw no more arrows or Tartars that time.

-We travell'd near a Month after this, the Ways being not so good as at first, though still in the Dominions of the Emperor of China, but lay for the most part in Villages, some of which were fortify'd, because of the Incursions of the Tartars.
-When we came to one of these Towns, (it was about two Days and a Half Journey before we were to come to the City Naum) I wanted to buy a Camel, of which there are plenty to be sold all the way upon that Road, and of Horses also, ugl he ( felt in al but - stand pion on m of Jo
+We travelled near a month after this, the ways not being so good as at first, though still in the dominions of the Emperor of China, but lay for the most part in the villages, some of which were fortified, because of the incursions of the Tartars.
+When we were come to one of these towns (it was about two days and a half's journey before we came to the city of Naum), I wanted to buy a camel, of which there are plenty to be sold all the way upon that road, and horses also, such as they are, because, so many caravans coming that way, they are often wanted.
+The person that I spoke to to get me a camel would have gone and fetched one for me, but I, like a fool, must be officious, and go myself along with him ; the place was about two miles out of the village, where, it seems, they kept the camels and horses feeding, under a guard.